ItsTania/nlp-saliency/README.md

 # NLP Saliency
-Code from this repo was extended from the machine ethics homework project from the MLSS2022 course (https://course.mlsafety.org/calendar/).
+This project was extended from the machine ethics homework project from the MLSS2022 course (https://course.mlsafety.org/calendar/).

 ## [Table of Contents](#table-of-contents)
 1. [About](#about)